 Embed effective protection from inappropriate development or use, or loss of any part of our parks

-Our green spaces, parts of them, and facilities within them, are under threat due to a range of factors including pressure to sell them off to generate income, or for urban development, or inappropriate commercialism.
+Our green spaces, parts of them, and facilities within them, are under threat due to a range of factors including pressure to sell them off to generate income, or for urban development or inappropriate commercialism.
 They need effective protection by raising their officially-designated status, strengthening planning policies, and adopting ‘in perpetuity’ protective covenants such as through Fields In Trust.

-Ensure adequate long-term resources for ongoing maintenance, management and improvements
+Ensure adequate long-term resources for ongoing maintenance, management and improvements.

 Maintain and increase the resources and investment in parks and green spaces to appropriate levels so they can be properly staffed and looked after, rather than let them become run down and derelict.
 It has been estimated that the UK’s parks need a total budget of around £2bn – £3bn a year.
 Parks services are hugely cost-effective in terms of the outstanding, wide-ranging and widespread benefits they provide: but only a tiny percentage of public money is currently spent on them.
 Their true value as the ‘Natural Health Service’ should be quantified and recognised.
 They should continue to be funded through taxation from Local, City, Regional and National sources.
 Mechanisms suggested for achieving this include Central Government ring-fenced funding to Local Authorities, access to wider infrastructure budgets, existing and new levies on development, or through Council Tax or Business Rates.
 Endowments could provide additional resources.

-Encourage and enable community involvement and empowerment of local people and park users
+Encourage and enable community involvement and empowerment of local people and park users.

-Support the Parks Friends Groups movement - over 6,000 local groups - to grow and be more effective.
-We can get so much more out of the UK’s parks and green spaces - there is a vast potential.
-Where there is an active Friends Group supported by an effective local authority or another accountable management parks usually become, over time, improved and better used.
+Support the Parks Friends Groups movement – over 6,000 local groups – to grow and be more effective.
+We can get so much more out of the UK’s parks and green spaces – there is vast potential.
+Where there is an active Friends Group supported by an effective local authority or other accountable management parks usually become, over time, improved and better used.
 We can harness friends groups’ ideas and promote them.
 We can inspire local communities to create friends groups for many of the 20,000+* additional parks and green spaces which need one.

 * approximate figure